moj-analytical-services/mojchart/README.md

 -   To simulate the appearance of a colour palette of hex codes:
     <https://davidmathlogic.com/colorblind/>

-Note that for line charts, the guidance recommends labelling lines directly rather than using a separate legend.
+Note that for line charts, the Analysis Function guidance recommends labelling lines directly rather than using a separate legend.
 The [directlabels](http://directlabels.r-forge.r-project.org/) package provides one way to implement this in R.